klaytn/klaytn-dapp-kit/.github/ISSUE_TEMPLATE/--bug-report.md

 If applicable, add data, logs or screenshots to help explain your problem.

 **Environment (please complete the following information)**
- - RPC url's used or node version that exhibits the issue
+ - Node version that exhibits the issue
  - The version pragma of the smart contract(s) involved
  - OS and its version [e.g. macOS/10.14]